 Note, Important:

 The Peauxdunque Writers Alliance of New Orleans, which was created as a result of the Faulkner Society’s 2011 Words & Music Writers Alliance initiative, has begun staging its own literary competition and has named it Words & Music Competition.
-Please note that this new competition has no connection to the Faulkner Society or the Faulkner – Wisdom Competition except for the facts that some of Peauxdunque’s most talented writers have won or placed in the Faulkner – Wisdom Competition.
-The late Terri Sue Shrum, along with Emilie Staat, and Maurice Carlos Ruffin, have been gold medal winners, while Tad Bartlett and J. Ed Marston have been short-listed or finalists several times and Emily Choate and Alex Johnson have been finalists.
+Please note that this newcomer competition has no connection to the Faulkner Society or the Faulkner – Wisdom Competition except for the fact that some of Peauxdunque’s most talented writers have won or placed in the Faulkner – Wisdom Competition.
+The William Faulkner – William Wisdom Competition has been in effect since1992.